Forest Forms | Gold Rush | Comstock-era | US Forest Service | Station Begins | Wildfire | Timber Harvest | Grazing | Private Inholdings

 The railroad sold these parcels to private developers who logged, grazed, leased water rights, and/or then built houses on much of the land.
 Several of these private inholdings owned by logging interests encroached into the Sagehen basin.

 1. In 2005 as part of the Checkerboard Initiative, the Trust for Public Lands (TPL) and the Truckee-Donner Land Trust (TDLT) purchased a parcel owned by Croman Timber Corp. of Oregon in Independence basin that included a piece of the top of Sagehen basin.
 The Sagehen basin piece of that parcel was transferred to the Forest Service the following year.

 2. The Nature Conservancy and a consortium of partners (including TPL and TDLT) purchased Independence Lake from NV Energy in 2010.
 Two corners of that boundary lap over into the Sagehen Basin, atop an old burn scar and plantation from the 1920’s.

 3. Sierra Pacific Industries still owns two parcels within the Sagehen Hills on the south side of the basin.
 These parcels were logged in 2007, making them less expensive to buy.
-The parcels are under consideration for purchase by the land trusts.
-If/when that happens, the ownership and management of Sagehen basin will finally apply to an intact watershed above Hwy-89.
+Working together as part of the Northern Sierra Partnership, the Truckee Donner Land Trust, The Trust for Public Land and The Nature Conservancy launched a plan to purchase Frog Lake, Red Mountain and Carpenter Ridge in 2020 for $15 million, including stewardship costs.
+When this happens, the ownership and land management of Sagehen basin will finally apply to a virtually intact watershed above Hwy-89.

-4.?
-The tiny protrusion on the right upper side of the easternmost SPI parcel may belong to a different land owner.
+4. The tiny protrusion on the right upper side of the easternmost SPI parcel belongs to a private land owner.